nisher24/apollo-server/packages/server/README.md

 ```

 This is a basic setup for Apollo Server with MongoDB using Mongoose.
 You can modify this code to fit your specific needs.

+## Contributing and Development

+To learn about how to contribute to the project, please see the [CONTRIBUTING.md](../../CONTRIBUTING.md) file and [DEVELOPMENT.md](../../DEVELOPMENT.md) file.